 Talking with peers may be another way to voice your concerns, and thanks to the internet, you have easy access to others who may be dealing with similar issues.
 Online support groups as well as links to other support services may be found through a simple web search.
 You may not become everybody's best friend, but building a core group of friends that see you as you may help affirm the many other sides of you.

 Talking with others in a supportive setting may help you, and being vocal about your condition may also help others.
 Advocating for people with facial differences, or other physical differences, (whether on a large or small scale) may give others the opportunity to learn about the issue and the people affected.
 Additionally, your confidence may set an example for others to embrace characteristics they may feel embarrassed by or judged upon.
 Sometimes confidence isn't enough, though, so if you find yourself the victim of more than just stares and whispers, you're not powerless.
 Reach out to resident advisors (RAs) in student housing or student affairs staff on campus for information on specific services available to you.
-For additional advice on dealing with bullying, read the Related Q&As below.
+For additional advice on dealing with bullying, read the Related Q&As.
 You may also take action against discrimination by checking out national initiatives run by organizations such as the PACER Center.

 Many universities also have counseling services and support groups on campus.
 However you choose to do it, surrounding yourself with others who embrace and appreciate your differences as much as you do may help you work past any negative attention you may receive.